emilianoangieri/AWS-Documentation/AWS-Architecture_public_private_subnets/README.md

 You can setup the infrastructure with few clicks.

-If you are not a CloudFormation template expert, you check the AWS Documentation here that explain how import an existing template! https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html
+If you are not a CloudFormation template expert, you can check the AWS Documentation here that explain how import an existing template! https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html

 ## Conclusion